Author: Francis Ndungu

 $ sudo mysql -u root -p

-Enter the root password for your MySQL/MariaDB server and press ENTER to continue.
+Enter the root password for your MySQL/MariaDB server and press Enter to continue.

-.
+Create a database and name it os_ticket.
 You can use any name here, but having a descriptive name will help you easily identify the database and troubleshoot problems if they occur later.
-Next, create a user named os_ticket_user
+Next, create a user named os_ticket_user.
+Then, exit from the MySQL/MariaDB command-line interface.

 Choose the commands below depending on your choice of the database server.
-Remember to replace EXAMPLE_PASSWORD
+Remember to replace EXAMPLE_PASSWORD with a strong value.

-If you use MySQL:
+• If you use MySQL:

 mysql> CREATE DATABASE os_ticket;